andrewt3000/MachineLearning/README.md

 ### Machine learning models and applications

 [Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - A primer on neural networks.
-NNs are a suitable model for fixed input features and output labels.
+NNs are a suitable model for fixed input features.

 [Recurrent Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) - A primer on recurrent neural networks.
 RNNs are a suitable model for sequences of information.